Chapter 7 Mass spectrometry

 7.5.2 Labelled MS2: Isobaric tagging

 Isobaric tagging refers to the labelling using isobaric tags, i.e. chemical tags that have the same mass and hence can’t be distinguish by the spectrometer.
 The peptides of different samples (4, 6, 10, 11 or 16) are labelled with different tags and combined prior to mass spectrometry acquisition.
-Given that they are isobaric, all identical peptides, irrespective of the tag and this the sample of origin, are co-analysed, up to fragmentation prior to MS2 analysis.
+Given that they are isobaric, all identical peptides, irrespective of the tag and thus the sample of origin, are co-analysed, up to fragmentation prior to MS2 analysis.
 During fragmentation, the isobaric tags fall of, fragment themselves, and result in a set of sample specific peaks.
 These specific peaks can be used to infer sample-specific quantitation, while the rest of the MS2 spectrum is used for identification.

 Figure 7.12: iTRAQ 4-plex isobaric tagging.
 Tandem Mass Tags (TMT) offer up to 16 tags.